Understanding the Four Attachment Styles in Relationships: How Early Experiences Shape the Way We Love

 Secure Attachment - The Ability to Repair and Stay Connected

-Secure attachment is sometimes described as the healthiest attachment style, but that description can be misleading.
+Secure attachment is often described as the healthiest attachment style, but that description can be misleading.
+Even within secure attachment, conflict, insecurity, and misunderstandings are still part of relationships.

-They trust that conflict does not automatically mean abandonment.
-They feel more comfortable expressing emotional needs and staying present during moments of vulnerability.
+The difference is an internal sense that relationships can repair.
+There is a growing trust that conflict does not automatically mean abandonment, along with more comfort expressing emotional needs and staying present during moments of vulnerability.

 The Anxious Avoidant Relationship Cycle

-One partner is trying to protect connection.
-The other is trying to protect themselves from emotional overwhelm.
+From the outside, this can look like incompatibility.
+More often, both people are responding to earlier attachment wounds.
+One person is trying to protect connection, while the other is trying to protect themselves from emotional overwhelm.

 Healing Attachment Patterns